IBM Cloud Docs

 • For IBM Cloud services, select an available IBM Cloud service offering from the menu, then select its region.
 A region is pre-selected to optimize performance.

-Your connection request is sent to the service provider for review.
-The review may be automated based on the provider's chosen accouont policy, or it could take days if the provider has chosen to manually review their requests.
+The review might be automated based on the provider's chosen account policy, or it could take days if the provider has chosen to manually review their requests.
 If your request is permitted, you will receive notification and can then access the service.
 If your request is denied, contact the service provider.

-6. In the Reserved IP section, select a reserved IP address.
+1. In the Reserved IP section, select a reserved IP address.
 You can choose:

 • Select one for me - Enter a name for the IP address, or one is chosen for you.
 Select a subnet from the list and enable the Auto-delete toggle if you want this reserved IP to be deleted automatically if the endpoint gateway is deleted.